TheCowboyAI/w3/memory-bank/tasks/001-initial-system-design.md

 Documentation added as a design decision in docs/notes/012-primary-user-interfaces.md.

+### 2023-04-06: Security Architecture
+Established a comprehensive security architecture for the CIM system:

+1. **Root Certificate Authority (CA)**:
+   - Generated in an air-gapped environment for maximum security
+   - Comprises a core private key, authentication key, encryption key, and signing key
+   - Used to sign the CIM's TLS certificates and establish trust
+   - Used to initialize the NATS message store with appropriate tools (nsc)
+   - Backed by a secure key management process using YubiKeys

+2. **YubiKey Integration**:
+   - YubiKeys serve as secure hardware devices for storing keys and authentication
+   - Root CA's Certify Key stored in a non-exportable format on YubiKeys
+   - Support for PIV functionality, digital signing, and SSO capabilities
+   - Multiple YubiKeys configured with identical shared keys for redundancy

+3. **Key Hierarchy and Certificate Infrastructure**:
+   - Multi-level key hierarchy with Root CA, Intermediate CAs, Service Keys, and User Keys
+   - X.509 certificates for TLS/SSL encryption using ED25519 for optimal security
+   - Service-specific certificates and client certificates for mutual TLS

+4. **Authentication Framework**:
+   - Multiple authentication methods (YubiKey, certificates, traditional passwords)
+   - Role-based access control (RBAC) and principle of least privilege
+   - SSO capabilities integrated with the NATS security framework

+5. **Secure Communication**:
+   - TLS encryption for all NATS traffic
+   - Mutual TLS authentication for service-to-service communication
+   - Signed events in the event store with verification
+   - Encryption of sensitive data at rest

+This comprehensive security approach provides a robust foundation for the CIM system, addressing authentication, encryption, and access control needs.
+The YubiKey-based approach offers strong hardware security while maintaining usability, and the air-gapped initialization process ensures maximum security for our trust anchor.

+Documentation added as a design decision in docs/notes/013-security-architecture.md.

 ## Time Estimate
-The high-level design, domain pattern definition, implementation architecture decisions, distributed event/object store strategy, base CIM services definition, cross-domain interaction patterns, domain event flow patterns, content-addressable storage approach, and primary user interfaces are complete.
+The high-level design, domain pattern definition, implementation architecture decisions, distributed event/object store strategy, base CIM services definition, cross-domain interaction patterns, domain event flow patterns, content-addressable storage approach, primary user interfaces, and security architecture are complete.
 We're now focused on detailed component specifications and interface definitions.

 ## Dependencies
 None - This is the initial design task.